Welcome to a Sustainable Driftless!

-At Sustainable Driftless, Inc., I invite you to join us as we are embarking on a “new chapter” within the organization.
+I invite you to join us as we are embarking on a “new chapter” within Sustainable Driftless and the issues that affect us all.
 As we contemplated the work after the loss of dear friend and leader George Howe last year (he was instrumental in the production of “Decoding the Driftless”), we naturally needed to consider our impact via our outreach.
 We are so happy to share that our work thus far has been impactful–our first major effort, the award winning documentary “Decoding the Driftless” has reached over 180 Million viewers since its premier, and is still in circulation!
 Subscribers here at SustainableDriftlessMag.com exceed 10,000 views and shares each issue, and our growing social media reach is so encouraging—just seeing what “a few committed individuals” can accomplish (and that is for all of us working towards sustainability) is gratifying–and we continue to want to grow that impact!

 In this issue we want to hear from you–check out the new “Driftless Forum” page, where we will post opinion & discussion notes.
 Feel free to write to me and contribute to the conversation!
-Secondly, SDI is just about ready to announce the world premiere date (yes, we are known internationally) of our second documentary, “Spirit of the Driftless: Protecting the Legacy”.
+Secondly, I can share that on September 23rd, “Spirit of the Driftless: Protecting the Legacy” will be premiered at Viterbo University, 7 p.m.
+Doors “open” at 5:30…showing is at 7, and the reception follows!

 The “Next Chapter” –What is Sustainable?

 My thoughts as I contemplate our fast changing world?
 It is about community, and caring for one another and the primary basis of that– is our shared environment.
 To live well in this place, we citizens are the decision makers that will determine abundance, or lack thereof.
-I think it goes beyond just voting for representation, which too often is a popularity contest rather than a values, capacity, and experience contest.
-And, of course we do also decide who to represent us at the school board, in various representative positions–throughout civilized society.
-Those leaders set the tone, and the rules.
-However, whatever your political stripes, we all need to remember that we also have a lot of control by the individual, particularly when it comes to building sustainability in our lives, and in our communities.
+It’s about understanding what non profits and local government is doing, but also about what we as individuals do to make this world better.
+I hope you will get involved!
+We set the tone, and should be advising our own local, state, and federal leaders to think better about what can be done to ensure a sustainable world.
+Whatever your political stripes, we all need to remember that we also have a lot of control by the individual, particularly when it comes to building sustainability in our lives, and in our communities.

 Making a Good Life–A Comprehensive Viewpoint to Sustainability